DiegoAM97/face-mask-image-classifier/README.md

 # Face mask image classifier

-Web application to make an image classification to a convolutional neural network (CNN).
+Web application to make an image classification based on the convolutional neural network (CNN).
 It predicts 3 possible scenarios: <br>
     &nbsp;&nbsp; - Person with no face mask <br>
     &nbsp;&nbsp; - Person with a face mask used correctly <br>
     &nbsp;&nbsp; - Person with a face mask used incorrectly <br>